lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## Benefit

-* What benefit are you most interested in gaining from Microservices?  (e.g.
+* What is your main benefit you plan to utilize with containers?

 ## Application Codebase

 * What OS does the service run on?
 * How do user's interact with the application?  (e.g. Browser, RDC, Run on Desktop, etc.)
-* How are you storing your code?
-  * e.g. VSTS, TFS, GitLab, etc.
+* How are you storing your code? (e.g. Github, VSTS, TFS, GitLab, etc.)
-  * This question is designed to underand how developers interact with their source code.
-It can also be a leading indicator to their maturity model.  i.e. CVS is a red flag
 * Do you have one repository per code base?
-  * This question is to understand if the are able to build/deploiy their services separately.
 * How do you deploy your services?
-  * Follow up questions:
   * Do you deploy your UI separately from your API?
-    * What are your deployment artifacts?
-      * e.g. Java WAR, .EXE, Container
+  * What are your deployment artifacts? (e.g. Java WAR, .EXE, Container)
-* What languages are used?
+* What programming languages are used?

 ## Dependencies

-* How do you declare your build dependencies?
+* How do you declare your build dependencies? (e.g. Maven, config files)
-  * e.g. Maven, config files
-* How do you include your dependencies in your application?
-  * e.g. Built into application artifact, deployed in separate build process
+* How do you include your dependencies in your application? (e.g. Built into application artifact, deployed in separate build process)

 ## Config

-* How/where do you store your config?
+* How/where do you store your application config?
-* How do you generate your config?
+* How/where do you store your infrastructure config?
-* How do you update config on your application?
+* How do you update config?
 * Could you Open Source your application without exposing credentials?
-  * Not asking if you plan to, but is just a litmus test
+  * Not interested if you plan to, but is just a litmus test

 ## Backing Services